sc0rch/YouTubeBrowser/README.md

 # License

-TableKit is available under the MIT license.
+YouTubeBrowser is available under the MIT license.
 See LICENSE for details.